petermolnar/wp-extraexif/readme.txt

 Contributors: cadeyrn
 Tags: exif, image, media
 Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 4.8.1
-Stable tag: 0.4
+Stable tag: 1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A plugin that uses [exiftool](http://owl.phy.queensu.ca/~phil/exiftool/) to read EXIF values of an image.
+A plugin that uses [exiftool](http://owl.phy.queensu.ca/~phil/exiftool/) to read and store extra EXIF values of an image, which WordPress can not on it's own, such as Lens name & ID, GPS location data, etc.

+It requires `exiftool` to be installed on the server.

 == Description ==